rfc-editor/errata-report-process/draft-rpc-errata-process.md

 The message includes the information listed in {{reporting-errata}}.

+##  Posting Erratum Reports {#posting-erratum-reports}

+As soon as an erratum is submitted, it is available online as described below.
+The erratum entry is marked Reported until its state is updated by verifiers as described in {{verifying-erratum-reports}}.
+Duplicate and junk reports are available and marked as Reported only until they are deleted from the database by the RPC.

+In this document, posting an erratum means that:

+   *  The report can be discovered through the RFC errata search page: <https://www.rfc-editor.org/errata.php>.
+   *  A link to the RFC's errata page appears on the following:
+      * the results of the RFC search engine: <https://www.rfc-editor.org/rfcsearch.html>.
+      * the RFC's info page.
+For example, see <https://www.rfc-editor.org/info/rfc2119>.
+      * On the HTML format of the RFC.
+For example, <https://www.rfc-editor.org/rfc/rfc2119.html>.

+All erratum reports for a single RFC, except for obvious spam reports, are posted in the following order:

+* Verified Technical
+* Verified Editorial
+* Held for Document Update Technical
+* Held for Document Update Editorial
+* Rejected Technical
+* Rejected Editorial
+* Reported Technical
+* Reported Editorial

+All erratum reports are also available at <https://www.rfc-editor.org/errata.json>.

 ##  Verifying Erratum Reports {#verifying-erratum-reports}

 The initial notification message starts the verification process.